tiddly-gittly/brief-tiddlywiki5-introduction/README.md

 ## What's that

-> 🎊 Tiddlywiki5 tutorials with latex
+> 🎊 Tiddlywiki5 tutorials with LaTeX

 ## Motivation